Week 1 of 2

 Yifei Huang

-We then did the same for the 3 p’s: patience, presence, and pause.
+We did the same for the 3 p’s: patience, presence, and pause.

-These exercises helped us feel like we had a better grasp of the brief.
+This exercise helped us familiarise ourselves with the requirements of the brief.
 To us, an encounter was a short meeting that happened by chance.
 Patience, presense, and pause were about tuning in to our senses and surroundings, accepting delay, and taking things slow.

 Having gathered these ideas, we each did some reading about slowness to expand our thinking.
 The readings that stuck with us the most were Tricia Hersey’s (2024) blog entries framing rest as resistance and Jenny Odell’s (2021) How to Do Nothing.
 Both discuss the role of capitalism in pushing people towards productivity in order to have value.
 They both also propose slowing down as a way of resisting the systems that create this pressure.

-Our readings made us think about where we could observe slowness and why.
-Odell (2021) discusses rituals like walking, observing nature, and disengaging from technology as ways to slow down.
-We connected to the idea of rituals because we try to incorporate them in our lives in small ways.
+Our readings made us think about where we could observe slowness.
+Odell (2021) proposes rituals, like walking and being in nature, are ways to feel more present and slow down.
+We connected to this idea because we also try to incorporate rituals in our lives, each team member in a different way.

 Odell, J. (2021) How to Do Nothing: Resisting the Attention Economy.
 Melville House Publishing.